simonsirak/BDPT/README.txt

-NOTE: The code is provided as is, use at your own risk!
+NOTE: The code/blog is provided as is, use at your own risk!
 There may very well exist some bugs that I haven't caught.
 The code was written as part of a school assignment.
+Hopefullly the code/blog is useful in some way though!

 -